 How does this process differ from a normal stout?

-Most stouts use a specialty grain called “Roasted Barley” that is raw, unmalted barley that is roasted to a very dark, nearly black, color.
+Most stouts use a specialty grain called “Roasted Barley” that is raw and unmalted barley roasted to a very dark, nearly black, color.
 This adds both dark brown/black color to the beer, and also some coffee, nutty and chocolate notes.
 In large amounts, Roasted Barley can make the beer taste acrid and thin.
 In Penguin, we do not use any Roasted Barley.
 Instead, we take a great base of Maris Otter and flaked oats, ferment the wort out, and do a late infusion with coffee and cacao nibs.

 Appearance: Dark gold, slightly hazy with a medium off-white head and very good retention.

-Smell: Medium nutty malt aroma with medium dark chocolate, coffee and nutty notes.
+Smell: Medium-nutty malt aroma with medium dark chocolate, coffee and nutty notes.
 Low earthy hop aroma, low fruity esters.

 Taste: A moderate chocolate flavor hits the palate immediately then fades into a moderate level of lightly roasted coffee, nutty, and slightly fruity flavors, medium nutty, but soft malt backbone.
 Fairly dry finish, with medium-low hop bitterness and low earthy hop flavors.